webqit/webqit-community.docs/oohtml/README.md

 > [Visit project homepage](https://webqit.io/tooling/oohtml).

 ## Features
-OOHTML proposes five new features to native web languages to make common UI design terminologies possible natively.
-These features may be used individually or together to improve how we author UI code.
+OOHTML proposes five new features for native implementation to make common UI design terminologies possible without external tooling.
+These features may be used individually or together to improve how we author the UI.
+Here is an overview:

 + [HTML Modules](#html-modules)
 + [HTML Imports](#html-imports)